newrelic/node-newrelic/ai-support.spec.md

 (LLMs) through a single API.
 A gateway descriptor has the following fields:

 + `title` (string): A human readable name for the gateway.
++ `preamble` (string): An optional block of text that should be added to the document prior to the models table.
++ `footnote` (string): An optional block of text that should be added to the document subsequent to the models table.
 + `models` (object[]): An array of model entities.

 ### kind = "sdk"